 Coombsville wineries are under the radar, they are all small and include a number of producers who don’t have their own wineries.
 This property is unique in the region in that they can host events and have the space to do so.
 In addition, a commercial kitchen is located on site and private food and wine events can be arranged through the winery (lunches or dinners, usually a minimum of 12 people – ideal for small corporate events).

-The 2013 Platine Blanc (meaning white platinum in French) is 72% Sémillon and 28% Sauvignon Blanc.
-This is a unique blend of the two varietals where in Napa at least, if a Sauvignon Blanc is blended with Sémillon, the Sauvignon blanc is usually the dominant varietal.
-This wine is modeled upon the white wines of Graves where Sauvignon Blanc is the lesser varietal in the blend.
+The 2013 Shadybrook Cellars Platine Blanc (meaning white platinum in French) is 72% Sémillon and 28% Sauvignon Blanc.
+This is a unique blend of the two varieties where in Napa at least, if a Sauvignon Blanc is blended with Sémillon, the Sauvignon Blanc is usually the dominant variety.
+This wine is modeled upon the white wines of Graves where Sauvignon Blanc is the lesser variety in the blend.
 And in 2016 and subsequent vintages, this wine will be a Sémillon (at least 75% varietal).

-The 2014 Estate V Blend is the first vintage they have blended all five primary Bordeaux varietals in this wine.
-Cabernet Franc is the dominant varietal – all from estate vineyards.
+The 2014 Shadybrook Cellars Estate V Blend is the first vintage they have blended all five primary Bordeaux varieties in this wine.
+Cabernet Franc is the dominant variety – all from estate vineyards.
 Shows mostly black fruit on the inviting bouquet including blackberry and a dusty nuance with a hint of cigar smoke.
 Medium bodied with a nice mix of fruit flavors on the palate including dark cherry and licorice lingering smoothly with a hint of mocha on the finish.
 Well integrated tannins feel nice on the palate.

 For more information about any of their Napa wines and experiences, visit: Shadybrook Estate Winery.